geyingli/unif/README.md

 ### Installation

 Python 3.6+ and Tensorflow 1.11+/2.x are required to install the repo.
-If you with to run the models on GPU, please install NVIDIA CUDA toolkit in advance (be careful on the selection of published version).
+If you with to run the models on GPU, make sure you have already installed GPU version of Tensorflow and NVIDIA CUDA toolkit (including cuDNN).
+Be careful on the selection of released versions, e.g. tensorflow-gpu\=\=1.11.0 requires cuda\=\=9.0.

 ``` bash
 git clone https://github.com/geyingli/unif